Rivis666/Leash/DESIGN.md

   Builds: 14,203 (cache hit rate: 97%)
   Flags: 0
   [ Install ]
 It's a catalog, not a warehouse.
 The store never touches the binary.
-You can ignore it entirely and srcbox install <any-git-url>.
+You can ignore it entirely and Leash install <any-git-url>.
 8.4 Settings
 ·	View all grants per app.
 Modify (reopens If/When/Until builder).
 Revoke.
 ·	Audit log viewer (per-app, per-session).